 From that perspective, the JetBlue Card offers 4.08%, 2.72% and 1.36% back, respectively, in its three earning categories.
 The average rewards credit card yields 1.07%, according to WalletHub’s latest Credit Card Landscape Report.

 - No Annual Fee: Many of the best airline rewards cards charge annual fees to offset the cost of their valuable perks.
 But the JetBlue Credit Card is not among them, a fact that figures to both save you money and enable you to keep your account open indefinitely even if you don’t always use your card consistently.

-- Above-average regular APR: If you get approved for the JetBlue Credit Card, you will be assigned a regular APR of 17.74% - 26.74% (V), based on your overall creditworthiness.
-The cheapest option is actually below the market average for “excellent credit” credit cards, but it will likely take excellent credit to obtain it.
-And the other two possibilities are both well above the average for good-credit cards.
+- Above-average regular APR: If you get approved for the JetBlue Credit Card, you will be assigned a regular APR of 17.49% - 26.49% (V), based on your overall creditworthiness.
+For context, the market average for excellent credit credit cards is 14.45%, while for good credit cards is 20.94%.
 In short, this isn’t the card with which to carry a balance from month to month.

 - 3% Balance-Transfer Fee: The JetBlue Card offers 0% financing on transferred balances for the first 12 months, which could still save you money, but is made less intriguing by a 3% balance-transfer fee.
 Considering the other options available to people with good credit, this is likely a deal breaker, but you can nevertheless use a credit card calculator to gauge your savings potential.